xvik/dropwizard-guicey/README.md

 Some Guice extension libraries require injector created by their API.
 You can control injector creation with custom `InjectorFactory` implementation.

-For example, to add support for [governator](https://github.com/Netflix/governator):
+For example, to support [governator](https://github.com/Netflix/governator):

 ```java
 public class GovernatorInjectorFactory implements InjectorFactory {